codecop/dependency-breaking-katas/Java/src/main/java/org/codecop/dependencies/replace_global_reference/Assignment.md

 ----------------

-The system under test depends on a collaborator with slow behaviour via a http call.
+The system under test depends on a collaborator with slow behaviour due to a HTTP call.
 It is not guaranteed that the REST server is available.
 The collaborator is a Singleton and called multiple times.